ansible/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

 Variable precedence
 -------------------

-Hey hold on!
-What if you want to change the DNS servers.
-Are you expected to change the ``vars/main.yml`` within the role structure?
-Absolutely not.
+What if you want to change the DNS servers?
+You aren't expected to change the ``vars/main.yml`` within the role structure.
 Ansible has many places where you can specify variables for a given play.
 See :ref:`playbooks_variables` for details on variables and precedence.
 There are actually 21 places to put variables.
 While this list can seem overwhelming at first glance, the vast majority of use cases only involve knowing the spot for variables of least precedence and how to pass variables with most precedence.
+See :ref:`ansible_variable_precedence` for more guidance on where you should put variables.

 Lowest precedence
 ^^^^^^^^^^^^^^^^^